naggie/dstask/README.md

 # dstask

 A personal task tracker designed to help you focus.
+It is similar to [taskwarrior](https://taskwarrior.org/) but uses git to synchronise instead of a proprietary protocol.

 Dstask is currently in beta -- the interface, data format and commands may change before version 1.0.
 That said, it's unlikely that there will be a